Back to blog

 What also helps to convince prospective clients is learning about other customers' success stories and how your business helps them solve their pain points.
 Also known as social proof, this type of content is one of the essential content types that should be included in your marketing strategy.

-Motivation to continue
+5. Showing motivation to continue

 Willingness to take the next steps is a reliable indicator of purchase intent.

-In B2B sales, buying signals can be noticed at any step of the buyer's journey, from the first interactions on the website to the meeting with sales teams.
+In B2B sales, buying signals data can be noticed at any step of the buyer's journey, from the first interactions on the website to the meeting with sales teams.

 Depending on which step the buyer is at and the buying signal that is identified, the company can tailor the communication and marketing methods accordingly to motivate the potential client to purchase quicker.